ericvc/Bayesian-NLME-Models/README.md

-used such a model to examine the movement behavior of human central-place foragers, with the net displacement of individuals from the location of their home over the course of a given day serving as the dependent variable for the analysis.
+used such a model to examine the movement behavior of human central-place foragers, with the net displacement of individuals from the location of their home over the course of a given day serving as the response variable in their analysis.
 From their fitted model parameters, the authors of the study were then able to determine how the choice of foraging routes influenced the timing, maximum displacement, and degree of individual variation in observed movement behavior.